addff/2310-CSP600/[F2]/SITI HAJAR BINTI MOHD NADZIM/README.md

 2022 study by the Malaysian Deaf Association

 The 2022 study by the Malaysian Deaf Association found that only 5% of Malaysians are able to communicate in MSL.
 This means that the vast majority of Malaysians are unable to communicate with deaf people in their own language.
 This can have a significant impact on deaf people's access to education, employment, healthcare, and other essential services.
 - Malaysian Deaf Association.
 (2022).
 Deaf in Malaysia: A Report on the Status of the Deaf Community in Malaysia.
-Kuala Lumpur: Malaysian Deaf Association. (pp. 10-12)
+Kuala Lumpur: Malaysian Deaf Association. (p.
+10-12)
 - Malaysian Ministry of Education.
 (2023).
 Education for Deaf Students in Malaysia: A Report.
-Putrajaya: Malaysian Ministry of Education. (pp. 15-17)
+Putrajaya: Malaysian Ministry of Education. (p.
+15-17)
 - Malaysian Deaf Association.
 (2023).
 Survey of Deaf Malaysians on Access to Malay Sign Language Resources and Learning Materials.
 Kuala Lumpur: Malaysian Deaf Association. (p.
 40)

 2023 report by the Malaysian Ministry of Education

 The 2023 report by the Malaysian Ministry of Education found that there is a shortage of MSL teachers in Malaysian schools.
 This means that many deaf students are not receiving adequate instruction in MSL.
 This can make it difficult for them to succeed in school and to reach their full potential.
 - Malaysian Deaf Association.
 (2022).
 Deaf in Malaysia: A Report on the Status of the Deaf Community in Malaysia.
-Kuala Lumpur: Malaysian Deaf Association. (pp. 13-15)
+Kuala Lumpur: Malaysian Deaf Association. (p.
+13-15)
 - Malaysian Federation of the Deaf.
 (2023).
 Deaf in Malaysia: Facing the Challenges of Social Isolation and Exclusion.
-Kuala Lumpur: Malaysian Federation of the Deaf. (pp. 5-7)
+Kuala Lumpur: Malaysian Federation of the Deaf. (p.
+5-7)
 - https://www.nst.com.my/lifestyle/bots/2019/11/537516/tech-deaf

 Interviews: